 Landfill Closure and Post Closure

-The open dumps in the Meadowlands District in the early 1970s predated state environmental regulations and the establishment of the NJMC, and all involved the filling of wetlands.
+The open dumps in the Meadowlands District in the early 1970s predated state environmental regulations and the establishment of the Authority, and all involved the filling of wetlands.
 In general, these operations entailed the excavation of the marsh soils and the backfilling of the wetlands with solid waste, with no thought toward environmental impact.
 Many of these open dumps were eventually “orphaned,” or abandoned, by their operators, who walked away from the sites without making environmental improvements or setting aside funds for closure.

 The New Jersey Department of Environmental Protection, created on the first Earth Day in 1970, developed and implemented solid waste regulations.
 The former open dumps in the Meadowlands became heavily regulated and required site preparation, operational controls, capping, leachate collection and landfill gas recovery.
 In addition, the landfill operator was required to maintain all aspects of the landfill closure improvements for a minimum of 30 years following closure of a site.

 There are two main by-products from the decomposition of solid waste in a landfill.
 When rainwater filters through the decomposing garbage at landfill sites, it produces leachate, a tea-colored liquid that can seep into the surrounding wetlands and eventually into local streams and rivers.
 Leachate contains a mix of contaminants, depending on the waste that is encountered when water flows downward.
 Another by-product of solid waste decomposition is landfill gas, a roughly 50/50 mix of methane and carbon dioxide.
 If left uncontrolled, these gases can build up and cause fires or explosions.
-Prior to the controls now in place, drivers on the northern portion of the New Jersey Turnpike were often greeted by smoke and odors from underground landfill fires.

-Over the years, the NJSEA has remediated these former open dumps through the construction of perimeter cutoff walls that extend to a naturally occurring clay layer beneath the landfills.
+Over the years, the agency has remediated these former open dumps through the construction of perimeter cutoff walls that extend to a naturally occurring clay layer beneath the landfills.
 This clay layer meets or exceeds liner standards established by the state for vertical permeability, or the ability of water to pass through the soil.
 The cutoff wall design that was employed utilizes a vertical trench that extends into the underlying clay layer.
 Once stabilized, the trench is replaced by a cutoff wall that effectively isolates the landfills hydraulically from the surrounding wetlands, creating a “bathtub” for the leachate.

 Once this perimeter vertical barrier is in place, a leachate collection system is constructed to gather the leachate within the landfill and maintain an established level.
-The Commission has designed these systems so that the interior leachate level remains below the level of the wetlands surrounding the landfills.
+The agency has designed these systems so that the interior leachate level remains below the level of the wetlands surrounding the landfills.
 In the event that there is any migration of liquids through the cutoff wall, the liquid would tend to travel into the landfill, and not out to the wetlands.
 This state-of-the-art “inflow landfill” design has been used successfully throughout the country.
 The collected leachate is then pumped to a regional sewage treatment facility.

 Landfill gas is collected from two sites in the District through a network of vertical wells that extend into the waste, and a web of collection pipes.
 These ultimately go to two central collection points.